Princess Zelda: Characterisation

 Zelda was given a more active role in Spirit Tracks by adventuring alongside Link in spirit form, which made a sharp contrast to her damsel in distress role in earlier installments.
 Aonuma explained that this decision reflected the desires of fans and developers alike.
-A survey conducted in the United States signified consumers preferred more independent female characters, including Zelda's alter-egos Sheik and Tetra.
+A survey conducted in the United States signified consumers preferred more independent female characters, including Zelda's alter egos Sheik and Tetra.
 Director, Daiki Iwamoto, also expressed an interest in making Zelda "a more integral part of the game" during the game's development.

-The character's significance within the mythology of the series was expanded further in Skyward Sword, where the first incarnation of Zelda is established as the mortal reincarnation of the goddess Hylia, a recurring deity worshipped by the Hylians that appears in statue form.
+The character's significance within the mythology of the series was expanded further in Skyward Sword, where the first incarnation of Zelda is established as the mortal reincarnation of the goddess Hylia, a recurring deity worshiped by the Hylians that appears in statue form.
 Aonuma said that his team had been looking at how to portray Zelda more as the title character rather than just a princess to be rescued and wanted to give her an active role in the story.
 He also said that by establishing a connection between Zelda and Link, it helps the player to be better immersed in the adventure.

 Aonuma said that for Breath of the Wild, Zelda was designed to be "complex and multifaceted".
 He said that he wanted players to "explore and see these different sides of Zelda, different emotions that she evokes".
 During development, the team briefly considered giving Zelda the lead role as female protagonist.
 Director Hidemaro Fujibayashi said that in Tears of the Kingdom her character development is a key aspect of the narrative: "She's going through growth, experiencing things, and ultimately figuring out what kind of a person she's going to be."

 With the development of Echoes of Wisdom, Zelda was given the role of protagonist for the first time in a mainline Zelda game, although it was originally intended for Link.
 Aonuma recognised that players wanted a playable Zelda and decided that she was the ideal character for the game's echoes concept.
 Despite feeling that this would do justice to the character, the development team struggled to find the right story and brainstormed ideas to explain Zelda's motivations for embarking on the adventure.